Psykotikism/Mutant_Tanks/INFORMATION.md

 		// - "Puke Range"
 		// - "Puke Range Chance"
 		// - "Puke Range Cooldown"
-		// "Puke Death" - When the Mutant Tank dies, nearby survivors are puked on.
+		// "Puke Death" - When the Mutant Tank dies or spawns, nearby survivors are puked on.
 		// - "Puke Death Chance"
 		// - "Puke Death Range"
 		// "Puke Hit" - When a survivor is hit by the Mutant Tank's claw or rock, or a survivor hits the Mutant Tank with a melee weapon, the Mutant Tank pukes on the survivor.